I Wish I Had a Girl

 "I Wish I Had a Girl" is a 1988 song by American musician Henry Lee Summer from his self-titled 1988 album Henry Lee Summer, which was released one year after signing with Epic Records.
 The song also has a BPM of 127 and plays in 4/4 time signature.
-The single became a major success on rock radio in the United States, reaching number one on the Billboard Mainstream Rock (chart).
-On the Billboard Hot 100, it peaked at number 20.

 Music video

 The song was accompanied by a music video featuring Summer walking and singing to women.
 However, the women leave him throughout the video.
 In the end he ends up with a woman.